Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 - Notification message:

-`We’ve updated our settings to give you more control of your privacy.`
+`We’ve updated our settings to give you more control over your privacy.`

 `It looks like there’s a conflict with some of your settings.
-Please take a look to make sure you know exactly what information is being shared and blocked. `
+Please have a look to make sure you know exactly what information is being shared and blocked. `

 ### Language section